 Keeping an eye on analytics on any platform is just smart business.
 Efforts need to be measured in order to see which platforms are working and what content is producing the best outcome.

 I offer support to my clients by building up consistency.
-I firmly believe in building up online presence first and foremost.
+I firmly believe in building up an online presence first and foremost.
 Sharing content from other people, while sharing their original content is key.
-I also encourage clients to share things like, helpful tips (because I believe in drawing people in with free advice when possible), motivational quotes, along with any upcoming events they will be hosting.
+I also encourage clients to share things like helpful tips (because I believe in drawing people in with free advice when possible), motivational quotes, along with any upcoming events they will be hosting.

 In general, I develop a social media content calendar, one month at a time, and include images, captions, hashtags and links.
 I also share holiday greetings on their behalf.

 I don’t believe VAs should engage with a client’s audience, and here’s why:

 No one knows your audience as YOU do.
 Also, no one knows your BUSINESS as you do.

 While it’s easy to like/share/retweet on a client’s behalf, the most important part about social media is BEING social, and I believe that a client should definitely be engaging with their own audience because they know their products/services/audience better than a VA would.

 Sometimes it’s difficult to know the difference between the two roles, so I really hope this blog post has helped to clear it up.

 Still have questions?
 Book a free consultation call with me and let’s talk!